ronfe2/lexilens/.zenflow/tasks/long-entry-optimization-dc5c/report.md

 - Updated the backend layer‑4 prompt (`backend/app/services/prompt_builder.py`) so the LLM keeps `related_words[*].word` as a short word/phrase (1–3 words) suitable for node labels and never returns full sentences there.
 - Introduced a dedicated lexical base word pipeline: `getLexicalBaseWord` on the frontend plus `lexicalBaseWord`/`lexical_base_word` fields so Layer‑4 related nodes and Lexical Map images are generated around the same normalized keyword that the Lexical Map center node displays, instead of the full sentence selection.
 - Restored the inline “LexiLens This” floating button under text selections (when the side panel is open) via the content script, so users explicitly trigger explanations without changing the long‑entry behavior.
+- Rebased onto the latest `main` (including the open-logic-bug fixes) by merging `main` into this branch and then fast-forwarding `main` to the merged commit.

 Checks:
 - Ran `pnpm install --frozen-lockfile` in `extension/`.